Perennials/app-node/README.md

 Base application class for `HttpApp`.
 Not to be used directly.

-This class will install `.close()` as signal handler for `SIGINT`, `SIGHUP`, `SIGTERM`, so it will try to close gracefully in all cases.
+This class will install `.close()` as signal handler for `SIGINT`, `SIGHUP`, `SIGTERM`, so it will try to close gracefully in all cases by calling `.onClose()`, which is meant to do cleanup.

 ### Methods